Requests to the server, including usernames, passwords, and file paths, are always protected by AES encryption.

-Administrators wishing to ensure that data is always encrypted can do so using the server's RequireEncrypt option.
-When this is selected, unencrypted transactions will be rejected with an error telling the user that they must enable encryption.
+Administrators may ensure that data content is always encrypted by setting the server's RequireEncrypt option to "1".
+When this is enabled, transactions without content encryption will be rejected with an error telling the user that they must enable encryption.

 Using encryption will increase the CPU load of both the server and the client computers which may cause a reduction in performance.
 On modern CPUs, about one available CPU core is needed to support each gigabit per second of encrypted throughput.

-For more information about data security, see Tech Note 0016.
+For more general information about application security, see Tech Note 0016.

 A security space is a group of servers and the clients which are permitted to talk to those servers.
 A server will not allow transactions from a client which is not a member of one of that server's security spaces.
 A client cannot perform transactions with a server which is not a member the client's security space.